rccordell/f19bbb/_posts/2019-10-30-Twitterbots.md

 > Quoth the Raven “Nevermore.”

 And here's how we might do a simple substitution in Tracery.
-Try copying the text below (from the first `{` to the closing `}` into the [Tracery editor](http://tracery.io/editor/) and see what happens.
+Try copying the text below (from the first `{` to the closing `}` into the [Tracery editor](http://tracery.io/editor/) and see what happens. _Note: sometimes a direct copy-paste from the web into the Tracery editor works oddly.
+I would recommend `Paste and match style` rather than the simple `Paste` command.
+If you're a Mac user, the key command `SHIFT-⌘-V` will do the trick._

 ```
 {